 Sinclaire Marber Schäfer is an associate in Kirkland’s Intellectual Property Litigation team in London.
 Her practice covers all areas of intellectual property, with particular experience in patent litigation in the life sciences and technology sectors.

 In addition to litigation, Sinclaire also regularly reviews intellectual property license agreements and participates in settlement negotiations and drafting.
 She has also conducted intellectual property due diligence for international project finance and M&A matters.

-Sinclaire publishes frequently on the intersection of art and intellectual property law, as well as legal issues surrounding cultural property and museums.
+Sinclaire publishes frequently on the intersection of intellectual property law and cultural industries.
 Prior to joining Kirkland, Sinclaire was a litigation associate at White & Case LLP in New York.

 “Bloody Foundation?
 Ethical and Legal Implications of (Not) Removing the Equestrian Statue of Theodore Roosevelt at the American Museum of Natural History,” Columbia Journal of Law & the Arts, December 5, 2019

 “Will The Art Market Really Soar?
 Revisiting Resale Rights After Brexit,” Art Antiquity and Law, 2019

 “The Berkshire Museum Deaccessioning Controversy,” International Foundation for Art Research (IFAR) Journal, 2018

 “They Can’t Take that Away from Me: An Indemnification Solution to Unmerited VARA claims,” Columbia Journal of Law & the Arts, March 17, 2018